apache/accumulo-website/_posts/blog/2024-04-08-does-a-compactor-return-memory-to-OS.md

    * `uno jshell experiment.jsh`
 5. Memory usage can be monitored from the perspective of the JVM (using VisualVM) and from the perspective of the OS (using gnuplot).
 Navigate to the "Monitor" tab of the compactor in VisualVM to see memory usage from JVM perspective.
-Follow the info given in mem_usage_script.sh to plot the memory usage from OS perspective.
+Follow the info given in the "OS Memory Data Collection Script" section to plot the memory usage from OS perspective.

 Helpful resources:
 * [External Compactions accumulo blog post](https://accumulo.apache.org/blog/2021/07/08/external-compactions.html)